xav168/govWalletOA/readme.md

 **Content** : `"Successfully Initialized DB"`

-This endpoint reads a CSV file from the server's file system and initializes the staff database with the data from the CSV file.
-The CSV file should have columns for `staff_pass_id`, `team_name`, and `created_at`, and the first line of the file is assumed to be a header line.

 ### Redeem Gift
+This endpoint takes in a `staff_pass_id` and redeems a gift for their team.

 **URL** : `/redeem`